JZhang2024/gov-hub/README.md

 - GIN index for full-text search
 - Trigram index for fuzzy title search
 - Automatic timestamp updates via triggers

+## Future Work

+The following features and improvements are planned for future development:

+- **Additional Data Sources**:
+  - Expand beyond SAM.gov to include other government contract databases
+  - Integration with other federal procurement systems
+  - Support for state and local government contract data

+- **Authentication and Personalization**:
+  - Implement Supabase authentication for user accounts
+  - Personal dashboards with saved searches and filters
+  - Custom alert settings for contract opportunities
+  - Persistent user preferences and settings (Currently using session storage)

+- **Enhanced AI Capabilities**:
+  - Include document and attachment contents in AI context for deeper analysis
+  - Improved contract summarization and comparison
+  - Automated opportunity matching based on user profile
+  - Advanced analytics and trend identification

 ## Learning Resources